-We compare the results of the Text2Graph with PTBG embeddings versus MEKER embedding and baseline KBQA models.
-Results on the RuBQ 2.0 dataset are shown in Table 3.7.
+We compare the results of Text2Graph with the PTBG embeddings versus the MEKER embedding and the baseline KBQA models.
+Results on the RuBQ 2.0 dataset are shown in Table 3.6.
 Text2Graph outperforms baselines.
-Using MEKER embeddings instead of the PTBG version of ComplEX and TransE demonstrates slightly better accuracy.
+Using MEKER embeddings instead of the PTBG version of Complex and TransE demonstrates slightly better accuracy.

-Table 3.8 presents results on the SimpleQuestions dataset.
-As Huang et al. [2019] model uses FB5M KG and Text2Graph uses Wikidata5m KG we test both models on the subset of questions, which answers are present in both knowledge graphs for a fair comparison.
+Table 3.7 presents results on the SimpleQuestions dataset.
+As a model from Huang et al. [2019] works with the FB5M knowledge graph and Text2Graph works with the Wikidata5m knowledge graph, we test both models on the subset of questions, which answers are present in both knowledge graphs for a fair comparison.
 Our model demonstrates superior performance and regarding the comparison within different embeddings in a fixed system, MEKER provides better accuracy of answers than TransE embeddings on the SimpleQuestions benchmark.